k2view-academy/K2View-Academy/academy/Training_Level_1/99_Broadway/05_create_broadway_flow.md

 - How to create your first Broadway flow.
 - View, run, and debug Broadway the newly created Broadway flow.

+A **Broadway Flow**:
-A **Broadway Flow** represents a business process Binding other objects into the same flow, a Broadway flow acts as a graph or a tree and is built from several [Stages](/articles/99_Broadway/19_broadway_flow_stages.md) where each Stage includes one or more [Actors](/articles/99_Broadway/03_broadway_actor.md):
+-  Represents a business process that binds other objects into the same flow.
+-  Acts as a graph or a tree and is built from several [Stages](/articles/99_Broadway/19_broadway_flow_stages.md) where each Stage includes one or more [Actors](/articles/99_Broadway/03_broadway_actor.md).
   -    Stages are executed consecutively from left to right.
   -    Actors in each Stage of the flow are executed top-down.

-To learn more about our Broadway flow, refer to [Broadway Flow Overview](/articles/99_Broadway/16_broadway_flow_overview.md) .
+To learn more about a Broadway flow, refer to [Broadway Flow Overview](/articles/99_Broadway/16_broadway_flow_overview.md) .

 ### ![](/academy/images/example.png)Example - Building a Simple Broadway Flow

-Now, let's start creating a new Broadway flow which selects a data from a DB table and creates a Json file, based on the selected DB records:
+Let's create a new Broadway flow which selects a data from a DB table and creates a JSON file based on the selected DB records:

-#### Step 1- Creating a New Broadway Flow
+#### Step 1 - Create a New Broadway Flow

 1. Download and open the [demo project](/articles/demo_project) in the Fabric Studio.

 2. Go to **Project Tree** > **Shared Objects**, right click **Broadway** > **New Flow** to open the Flow Name pop-up window.

-3. Populate the flow name and press **Ok**.
-The empty flow will open.
+3. Populate the flow name and click **OK** to open the empty flow.

-#### Step 2- Populating the 1st Stage of the Flow
+#### Step 2 - Populate the 1st Stage of the Flow

-1. Get the list of customers,  that purchased more that one new subscription (contract) during the last 42 months.
-The data needs to be selected from **CONTRACT** table of **CRM_DB** interface based on the following SQL query:
+1. Get the list of customers that purchased one or more new subscriptions (contract) over the last 42 months.
+The data must be selected from the **CONTRACT** table in the **CRM_DB** interface based on the following SQL query:

      ```
      Select count(*) As no_of_contracts,